vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ![Controller status](img/tko-on-vsphere-nsxt/22-ALB-11.png)

-**Note:** In the following tasks, all NSX ALB configurations will be done by connecting to the NSX ALB Controller Cluster IP/FQDN.
+**Note:** In the following tasks, all NSX Advanced Load Balancer configurations are done by connecting to the NSX Advanced Load Balancer Controller Cluster IP/FQDN.

-#### NSX Advanced Load Balancer: Certificate Management
+### NSX Advanced Load Balancer: Certificate Management

 The default system-generated controller certificate generated for SSL/TSL connections will not have the required subject alternate name (SAN) entries.
 Complete the following steps to create a controller certificate:

-1. Log in to the NSX ALB controller and navigate to **Templates** > **Security** > **SSL/TLS Certificates**.
+1. Log in to the NSX Advanced Load Balancer controller and navigate to **Templates** > **Security** > **SSL/TLS Certificates**.

 1. Click **Create** and select **Controller Certificate**.
 You can either generate a self-signed certificate, generate CSR, or import a certificate.
 For the purpose of this document, a self-signed certificate will be generated.

-1. Provide all required details as per your infrastructure requirements and in the **Subject Alternate Name (SAN)** field, provide IP address and FQDN of all NSX ALB controllers including NSX ALB cluster IP and FQDN, and then click **Save**.
+1. Provide all required details as per your infrastructure requirements and in the **Subject Alternate Name (SAN)** field, provide IP address and FQDN of all NSX Advanced Load Balancer controllers including NSX Advanced Load Balancer cluster IP and FQDN, and then click **Save**.

     ![Self-signed certificate generation](img/tko-on-vsphere-nsxt/23-ALB-12.png)